ja-plus/stk-table-vue/docs-src/en/main/table/basic/merge-cells.md

 In virtual list mode, all merged cells (mergeCells function) will be traversed, which may have a certain impact on performance.
 :::
 ::: warning Note
+If the rowspan is very large (e.g. 1000 rows), the merged cell will still render all the rows it covers.
+Therefore, rowspan is not recommended to be very large.

 This feature does not support **horizontal virtual list** yet.
 :::